Charles1A/Charles1A.github.io/index.md

+## Charles Ashton | Data Professional
 ### Helping entrepreneurs and small businesses extract maximum value from their data.

 __About__
-- Professionally experienced in data analysis and research methodology
+- Professionally experienced in data analysis
 - Author on multiple publications in scientific journals
 - Holder of a Master of Science in Molecular Microbiology with courses in statistics

+#### I analyze data in a thoughtful and thorough manner.
+My approach is a product of my decade of work as a scientist.

 ### Real-world Work Sample